-Child care Public hearing held in Krishnadasan Clarifies occupancy calculation standards SSB 5655 Senate Early Learning & centers/buildings. for child care centers operated in existing K-12 Education on 2/12; buildings such as churches.
-(Companion: Executive Action (Vote) HB 1582) taken with adoption of 2/18: Substitute provides clarifying substitute on 2/18: amendments related to application and Passed the Senate Floor calculation of occupancy load.
-49-0 on 2/25: Public hearing held in House Early Learning & Human Services on 3/18; Executive Action (Vote) taken in House Early Learning & Human Services on 3/26; to House Rules Public hearing held in ESSB 5752 Wilson, C. Modifying child Delays implementation of income Senate Ways and Means care and early eligibility provisions from 60 to 75% of on 2/25: Executive Action State Median Income (SMI) included in the childhood (Vote) taken on 2/27 with Fair Start for Kids Act from 7/1/25 to 7/1/29 development adoption of substitute and for 75 to 85% SMI (subject to programs. bill in Senate Ways & availability of funds) from 7/1/27 to 7/1/31.
-Means: Passed Senate Additionally, removes the ability to waive Floor 32-16 on 3/12 with work requirements for registered adoption of striker: Public hearing held in apprenticeship program participants.
-House Early Learning & repeals expanded eligibility for applicants Human Services on 3/25: in registered apprenticeship programs, Scheduled for Executive repeals expanded eligibility for child care Session (Vote) in House employees, creates a new co-payment Early Learning & Human structure for new and re-applicants, and Services on 3/28 makes certain programs Subject to Appropriation.
+Delays implementation of income eligibility provisions from 60 to 75% of State Median Income (SMI) included in the Fair Start for Kids Act from 7/1/25 to 7/1/29 and for 75 to 85% SMI (subject to availability of funds) from 7/1/27 to 7/1/31.
+Additionally, removes the ability to waive work requirements for registered apprenticeship program participants. repeals expanded eligibility for applicants in registered apprenticeship programs, repeals expanded eligibility for child care employees, creates a new co-payment structure for new and re-applicants, and makes certain programs Subject to Appropriation.
 Also delays ECEAP entitlement from the 2026-27 school year until the 2030-31 school year and repeals the Early ECEAP program.
 Contains an emergency clause making the bill's provision effective 7/1/25.